zerodogg/latex-templates/README.md

 Bergen/Bergen University College).
 Citation and bibliography fits the Harvard style as presented on [Søk og skriv](http://sokogskriv.no/kildebruk-og-referanser/referansestiler/harvard/).
 Requires XeTeX, and uses biblatex instead of bibtex.
+It overrides the default LaTeX fonts and margins, and has a custom header, which makes it fit the HiB style guidelines closely.

-## hib-paper-exam.tex
+## hib-paper-light.tex

-A version of hib-paper.tex that follows the style guidelines more closely by overriding additional LaTeX formatting like font, margins etc. and adds a custom header.
-Suitable for exams and other papers where the formatting is required to be very close to the guidelines (generally hib-paper.tex will look better as that uses default LaTeX fonts and margins).
+A version of hib-paper.tex that does not follow the style guidelines as closely.
+This version does not override the fonts and margins, and has a more standard LaTeX header.
+This may look better, and works for papers where the style guidelines are not as strict.

 ## letter.tex